hadiimran00/CypressEcomProject/README.md

 # E-Commerce Application Portal - Cypress Testing Suite

-Welcome to the **Cypress Testing Suite** for the **E-Commerce Application Portal**!
+Welcome to the **Cypress Testing Suite** using JavaScript for the **E-Commerce Application Portal**!
 This project is designed to ensure the robustness and reliability of our e-commerce platform through automated testing.

 **Note**: For privacy reasons, actual URLs have been replaced with examples.